novaspirit/pi-hosted/tools/README.md

 ## PLEASE NOTE ##

-Most of the follwing scripts are only needed if you are trying to load one of the containers.
+Most of the follwing scripts are only needed if you are trying to load one of these containers.
 Please see table below for a recap of use cases.

 ---